-Dave Warneke is an award nominated (losing) comedian, podcaster and producer from Melbourne.
-Over the last decade he has toured his comedy shows to dozens of comedy, fringe, music, film, arts and writer’s festivals across Australia - including the last ten Melbourne International Comedy Festivals.
-He has appeared in guest roles on the ABC shows The Librarians and Upper Middle Bogan and on Channel Nine's True Story with Hamish & Andy.
+Dave Warneke is an award nominated (and losing) comedian, podcaster and producer from Melbourne.
+Over the last decade he has toured shows to dozens of podcast, writers, fringe, music, film, arts and comedy festivals across Australia - including the last eleven Melbourne International Comedy Festivals.
+You might have seen his mug on TV- he's appeared on ABC shows The Librarians and Upper Middle Bogan and on Channel Nine's True Story with Hamish & Andy.

 Do Go On is a fact based comedy podcast hosted by Melbourne comedians Matt Stewart, Jess Perkins and Dave Warneke.
 Each week they take it in turns to research a topic and then report back to the class.